pokon548/OysterOS/docs/README.md

 ![state](https://img.shields.io/badge/works-on%20my%20machines-FEDFE1)

 ## Structure
 - Flat.
 Most configs are limited up to three nesting levels (only one in most cases).
-All lower configs are unified to `flake.nix`, which brings convinence for (personal) maintainance and clean structure.
+All low-level configs are automatically imported in `flake.nix`, which brings convinence in (personal) maintainance and clean structure.
 - Decentralized.
 Despite hardware info, all scene-related configs live in `prefstore`.
-Any other configs are independent from specific usage, so you may customize and reuse them easily.
+Any other configs are independent from usage, so you may customize and reuse them easily.

 ## Design
 ### Security